mayuripendyala/mayuri-note-taker/README.md

 # Description:
-This is a simple Note Taker application that allows users to add, view saved notes.This application uses an express backend and save and retrieve note data from a JSON file.
+This is a simple Note Taker application that allows users to add, view saved notes and delete any particular note .This application uses an express backend and save and retrieve note data from a JSON file.

 ## Deployed application :
 [Note Taker](https://mayuri-note-taker.herokuapp.com/)